Skip to content

 Rebuild cost for insurance.

-Calculate property reinstatement value for building insurance from area, rebuild rate, demolition, and fees.
-Free and runs in your browser.
+Calculate property reinstatement value for building insurance from floor area, rebuild rate per square metre, demolition cost, and professional fees.

 What this tool does